swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 # 2.0 Business Requirements

 ## 2.1 Background
 Pichincha Bank is a private bank based in Ecuador with approximately 1.5 million customers [[1]](https://es.wikipedia.org/wiki/Banco_Pichincha).
 The Bank offers a variety of online services to its members through its mobile and web banking portals.
 These services include online investing, bank certificates, credit and debit account management, and domestic money transfers.
-Pichincha Bank is looking to improve their international money transfer process due to staff productivity and customer satisfaction concerns through the implementation of a digital system.
+Pichincha Bank is looking to improve their international money transfer process due to staff productivity and Customer satisfaction concerns through the implementation of a digital system.

 Pichincha Bank’s international money transfer process utilizes a paper Request for Transfer Abroad form (RTA) and requires tellers to manually input data from the completed RTA form into the digital Society for Worldwide Interbank Financial Telecommunication (SWIFT) Alliance system.
 The current process is inefficient for both bank tellers and customers.
 The following steps further describe the current process:

-   1. An ordering customer arrives at a Pichincha Bank location and waits for an available teller
+   1. An ordering Customer arrives at a Pichincha Bank location and waits for an available Teller

-   2. The customer completes a paper RTA form with information relating to the transfer source account, beneficiary account, monetary amount, and SWIFT code
+   2. The Customer completes a paper RTA form with information relating to the transfer source account, beneficiary account, monetary amount, and SWIFT code

-   3. A teller verifies this information and manually inputs the data into the SWIFT Alliance system
+   3. A Teller verifies this information and manually inputs the data into the SWIFT Alliance system

-   4. A teller initiates a SWIFT transaction
+   4. A Teller initiates a SWIFT transaction

    5. The beneficiary’s bank receives the transfer and verifies the information

    6. The funds are deposited into the beneficiary account approximately 7 days after initiation of the SWIFT transaction

-The process outlined above assumes no errors were made by either the customer completing the RTA form, or the bank teller inputting the data.
+The process outlined above assumes no errors were made by either the Customer completing the RTA form, or the bank Teller inputting the data.
 If errors occur and are not resolved before initiation of the SWIFT transaction, it takes approximately 3 weeks for the error to be resolved.

 In response to concerns about the efficiency of the current process, Pichincha Bank is seeking to enhance its international fund transfer process.
 The subsequent segments of Section 2 will further detail Pichincha Bank’s challenges, objectives, and the success metrics of a proposed solution.